kazimsanlav/Learning-Complex-Group-Behaviours-in-a-Multi-Agent-Competitive-Environment/README.md

 ![algo1](assets/algo1.jpg)

-Figure 2 : Algorithm 1 Epsilon, Collision & Reward versus Episode are plotted for each agent.
+  **Figure 2:** Algorithm 1 Epsilon, Collision & Reward versus Episode are plotted for each agent.
 For this model, the learning rate = 0.0001 & gamma = 0.99

 ![algo2](assets/algo2.jpg)

-Figure 3 : Algorithm 2 Epsilon, Collision & Reward versus Episode are plotted for each agent.
+  **Figure 3:** Algorithm 2 Epsilon, Collision & Reward versus Episode are plotted for each agent.
 For this model, the learning rate = 0.001 & gamma = 0.99

 ![algo3](assets/algo3.jpg)

-Figure 5: Algorithm 3 Collision, Reward & Loss versus Episode are plotted for each agent.
+  **Figure 4:** Algorithm 3 Collision, Reward & Loss versus Episode are plotted for each agent.
 Agent 0: predator; agent 1 & agent 2: prey.

 ## Some of the Learned Strategies